 - Research Program for advanced scholars and postdocs

 - Undergraduate Summer School for undergraduate students (including recent graduates)

 - Undergraduate Faculty Program for faculty from U.S. colleges and universities

 - Teacher Leadership Program for high school, middle school, and elementary school teachers and coaches

-- Workshop on Equity in Mathematics Education for faculty from U.S. colleges and universities
+- Workshop on Equity and Mathematics Education for U.S.-based mathematics teachers/faculty and math education faculty

 Each year, a different research theme is chosen for the Summer Session, and a set of organizers who are specialists in the topic shape the program.
 The Summer Session brings together mathematicians and mathematics educators at all levels who are working in exciting areas related to the research theme.
 The research theme for PCMI 2019 (June 30–July 20, 2019) is Quantum Field Theory and Manifold Invariants.
-The research theme for PCMI 2020 (July 5–25, 2020) is Computational Aspects of Number Theory.
+The research theme for PCMI 2020 (July 5–25, 2020) is Number Theory Informed by Computation.
 See information about past PCMI programs in the Archives.

 At the Summer Session all six of PCMI’s programs meet simultaneously, with each program offering lectures and seminars appropriate to the participants’ mathematical level and individual needs.
 This intensive mathematical experience combined with interaction among groups with different backgrounds and professional perspectives increases each participant’s appreciation of the mathematical community as a whole and awareness of the issues confronting mathematics and mathematics education today.